bijoutrouvaille/fireward/readme.md

 The project uses the stack tool and puts shortcuts into the makefile.

-The project was born from an exercise in monadic programming (based on _Monads for Functional Programming_, Wadler, and _Thinking Functionally in Haskell_, chapter on Parsing), so the parser is written from scratch.
+The project was born from an exercise in monadic programming (based on _Monads for Functional Programming_ by Wadler, and _Thinking Functionally in Haskell_, the chapter on Parsing), so the parser is written from scratch.
 It seems to be the same in concept as Parsec, but with less functionality.

 ## TODO